eclipse-sw360/sw360/README.md

 ### Required software

 * Java 11, tested with OpenJDK
-* CouchDB, at least 2.1 (tested, may work with other releases of CouchDB as well)
+* CouchDB, at least 2.1 (tested, may work with other releases of CouchDB as well), runs best with 3.1.1
-* Liferay Portal CE 7.3.3 GA4
+* Liferay Portal CE 7.3.3 GA4 or 7.3.4 GA5
 * Apache Tomcat 9.0.X (which is bundled with Liferay)
 * couchdb-lucene for search, please refer to installation details in the wiki, because a patch is required